readthedocs/readthedocs.org/docs/user/guides/automation-rules.rst

    :doc:`/automation-rules`
      Reference for all different rules and actions possible with automation.

-Adding a new Automation Rule
+Adding a new automation rule
 ----------------------------

-First you need to go to the Automation Rule creation page:
+First you need to go to the automation rule creation page:

 #.
-Navigate to :menuselection:`<Project Detail> --> Admin --> Automation Rules`.
+Navigate to :menuselection:`Admin --> Automation Rules`.
 #.
 Click on :guilabel:`Add Rule` and you will see the following form.

 .. image:: /img/screenshot_automation_rules_add.png